patcg-individual-drafts/hybrid-proposal/README.md

 # Hybrid Proposal

 ** This document is an individual draft proposal.
 It has not been adopted by the Private Advertising Technology Community Group. **
+## March 2025 Implemention and Scalability Update
+The MPC algorithms for the Hybrid proposal have been implemented in this [repo](https://github.com/private-attribution/ipa).
+At the March PATWG meeting we gave an update ([agenda](https://github.com/w3c/patwg/issues/29), [slides](https://docs.google.com/presentation/d/1HCqxDh-gmGG_2uE2sdYtFfdTaBR5D8tOgEb-Lz2Brv0/edit#slide=id.g742e3e7cd_1_16)) on the scalability of this implementation and costs to run 1B and 2B row queries.

+## October 2024 Supporting Paper
+The [Cookie Monster paper](https://arxiv.org/pdf/2405.16719) describes the foundation for on-device DP budgeting with Individual DP.
+Much of this is directly relevant to the Hybrid proposal's on-device budgeting; some aspects still specific to Hybrid are ongoing work, such as formalizing IDP with late binding.

 ## May 2024 Update
 An [update](https://github.com/patcg/meetings/issues/181) was given on the Hybrid proposal in the May virtual PATCG.
 This is the [latest design doc](https://docs.google.com/document/d/1QMHkAQ4JiuJkNcyGjAkOikPKNXAzNbQKILqgvSNIAKw/edit?usp=sharing) that was shared.